interlock-network/bouncer/README.md

 # Channel for Bouncer activity log

 Bouncer will log its activity to a channel called "#bouncer-log".
 There you can see when:

 - Bouncer deletes a malicious URL, complete with:
-  - Username of who posted the URL
-  - Channel it was posted in
   - The malicious URL
   - The message it was in (for context)
+  - User who posted the URL
+  - Channel it was posted in
 - A mod adds to an allowlist (or removes from one)
 - A mod blocks all URLs from a channel (or vice versa)

 # Adding to the allowlist

 The allowlist is a set of URLs that are marked as safe by a server.
 In